Sato-Kunihiko/git-delete-merged-branch/readme.md

 ## Usage
 ### Step 1.
-Move to the directory with the target git branch.
+Move to the directory with a target git branch.

 ### Step 2.
 Check current branch with